olliestephenson/dpm-rnn-public/README.md

 ## Credit

-Citation: Stephenson et al. 2021, IEEE TGRS (in revision), and see this [AGU abstract](https://ui.adsabs.harvard.edu/abs/2019AGUFM.G13C0567S/abstract).
+Citation: Stephenson et al. 2021, IEEE TGRS (accepted), and see the version on [arXiv](https://arxiv.org/abs/2105.11544).

 Code written by Eric Zhan and Oliver Stephenson.
 Development of the method was done by authors of Stephenson et al. (2021).